LisbonLisboaPortugal.com

 Tourism level in the peak season: Busy

-Historically, Cascais was the summer retreat for the Portuguese nobility, and today, it is the premier beach town of the Lisbon coastline.
+Cascais has long served as the summer retreat for Portuguese nobility, and today it remains the premier beach town along the Lisbon coastline.

-The town elegantly blends, it's fishing heritage, grand 19th-century architecture, and glorious beaches, to create a wonderful holiday destination.
-Cascais is equally suited for a day trip; there are grand villas, carefully maintained parks and a selection of fascinating museums.
+The town elegantly combines its fishing heritage, grand 19th-century architecture and glorious beaches to create a wonderful holiday destination.
+Cascais is equally well suited to a day trip, offering grand villas, carefully maintained parks and a selection of fascinating museums for you to explore.

-To the north of Cascais are the Boca do Inferno cliff formation and the Cabo da Roca, the most westerly point of mainland Europe.
-In the summer, there is a vibrant holiday atmosphere around Cascais, and an extensive selection of bars and restaurants provides a buzzing nightlife.
+To the north of Cascais, you will find the Boca do Inferno cliff formation and Cabo da Roca, the most westerly point of mainland Europe.
+During the summer months, a vibrant holiday atmosphere fills the town, while an extensive selection of bars and restaurants provides a buzzing nightlife scene.

-Related articles: Cascais guide - Day trip to Cascais - Lisbon to Cascais - Cabo da Roca
+Related articles: Cascais guide - Day trip to Cascais - Cabo da Roca

 Why?
 The quintessential Portuguese walled town